tjsimmons/ipcatcher/README.md

 `docker-compose up -d`

 # ROADMAP
+1. Move from flask to Django.
+Flask feels weird, and I know Django.

 1. Figure out docker-compose logging and multiple Compose files

-1. Move away from sqlite to postgres
-  1. Create postgres container and share a volume between services

 1. Create a master project that abstracts out nginx, because this will eventually house more apps/services